golanlevin/shelters-as-artworks/README.md

 #### How to Contribute

-*The easier you make it for me to add something to the list, the more likely I will add it.
+*This list is a procrastination project that I assembled in order to give a student a leg up with their research.
+The easier you make it for me to add something to the list, the more likely I will add it.
 If you wish to submit a project to this compilation, [please file an issue here](https://github.com/golanlevin/shelters-as-artworks/issues) and provide the following information:*

 * *Name of the artists or creators*
 * *Title of the artwork or project*